VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

     	3000 climax
-    it is recommended to stick to the convention so that navigation options always have a logical order numbers can be slightly adjusted for fine tuning (e.g. 1999 instead of 2000 if you want it to be the first in its class) "description" (string): the display text of the navigation in game "icon" (string): the path to the .dds file to be used as the icon this path will be appended to "../Data/Interface/OStim/icons", the file ending ".dds" will be added automatically "border" (string): the hexadecimal RGB code of the icon border (default: ffffff)
+    it is recommended to stick to the convention so that navigation options always have a logical order numbers can be slightly adjusted for fine tuning (e.g. 1999 instead of 2000 if you want it to be the first in its class) "description" ($string): the display text of the navigation in game
+	$ the content of this field will be checked against translation files in data/Interface/translations "icon" (string): the path to the .dds file to be used as the icon this path will be appended to "../Data/Interface/OStim/icons", the file ending ".dds" will be added automatically "border" (string): the hexadecimal RGB code of the icon border (default: ffffff)